Cloudlock/marshmallow/CONTRIBUTING.rst

 - If the pull request adds functionality, it is tested and the docs are updated.
 - You've added yourself to ``AUTHORS.rst``.

-4. Submit a pull request to ``marshmallow-code:dev`` or the appropriate maintenance branch.
-The `Travis CI <https://travis-ci.org/marshmallow-code/marshmallow>`_ build must be passing before your pull request is merged.
+4. Submit a pull request to ``marshmallow2-code:dev`` or the appropriate maintenance branch.
+The `Travis CI <https://travis-ci.org/marshmallow2-code/marshmallow2>`_ build must be passing before your pull request is merged.

 Running tests
 +++++++++++++